sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/assume-role-configuration.rst

       ]
     }

-.. note:: Above inline policy list objects, retrieve data (files) from S3, and interact with basic bucket metadata (refresh schema)
+.. note:: Above inline policy list objects, refresh schema from S3 and Read sample data from s3

+**Summary of Policy**:

+- List All Buckets

+  - The user can list all S3 buckets in the account with the s3:ListAllMyBuckets action.

+- Access to fire-insight-bucket1

+  The user has the following permissions specifically for fire-insight-bucket1:
+   - List objects in the bucket (s3:ListBucket).
+   - Refresh schema and Read sample data from the bucket (s3:GetObject*).
+   - View the bucket's ACL (s3:GetBucketAcl).

 Step 3 : Create Task Execution Role
 -------------------
 Ensure that the Role is attached with a policy to access ECS resources.
 You can use IAM roles to delegate access to your AWS resources.
 For more details read `AWS Documentation. <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html#create-task-execution-role>`_